 San Carlos Cathedral is located at 550 Church Street.
 This is truly one of California’s most historical and special buildings.
 The original church on this site was built in 1770 and served as the original Monterey Mission before the “new” mission was built near Carmel.
 Rather then continue as a mission it became a place of worship for Spanish colonists and soldiers.

 In a remarkable test of time, this cathedral has been in continuous use since 1795.
 It is California’s oldest stone building.
-It is open daily from 8am until 6pm.
+In some random trivia that you can throw out one day at a party in California, Father Ramon Mestres of this church performed a civil ceremony in Monterey – marrying who would become the 31st president of the United States, Herbert Hoover and his wife Lou (both geology majors from Stanford).
+This church is open daily from 8am until 6pm.
 Visitors are free to walk inside.
 Phone Number (831) 373-2628.